The Fascinating Story Behind Canada’s Grand Railway Hotels

 Between 1881 and 1885, the Canadian Pacific Railway (CPR) connected the coasts with a single railway line, opening up the entire country, especially the previously hard-to-reach destinations like Banff and Lake Louise in the Canadian Rockies, to tourism.
 In order to entice wealthy leisure travelers to journey across the continent, the CPR and its competitors, the Canadian National Railway (CNR) and the Grand Trunk Railway (GTR), constructed what would become the grandest hotels in Canada.
 The vast majority were built to emulate French châteaux, with elements borrowed from Scottish baronial architecture.
 As such, they often feature details like turrets, towers, granite façades, and steeply pitched copper roofs.

 Though train travel is no longer the primary method of transportation across Canada, the railway hotels endure as some of the most luxurious hotels in the country.
-Discover some of the most iconic ones below.
+Discover nine of the most iconic ones below.